godspeedsystems/gs-documentation/docs/microservices-framework/workflows/overview.md

 ---
-title: Workflows or Functions in Meta Framework
+title: Functions (Event Handler Workflows)
 ---

 The Meta Framework allows you to write business logic in [Typescript and Javascript functions](/docs/microservices-framework/workflows/native-language-functions.md)